MancaZerovnikMekuc/UroCell/README.md

 * *mito*: contains four sub-folders:
     * *binary:* contains manual annotations of mitochondria (label 0: background, label 1: mitochondria)
     * *instance:* contains manual annotations of mitochondria where each instance of a mitochondrion is labeled with a different integer number (label 0: background, label > 0: mitochondria)
-    * *forked:* contains manual annotations of mitochondria with information if an object is forked or not (label 0: background, label 1: forked mitochondria objects, label 2: non-forked mitochondria)
+    * *branched:* contains manual annotations of mitochondria with information if an object is branched or not (label 0: background, label 1: branched mitochondria objects, label 2: non-branched mitochondria)
-    * *narrowed:* contains manual annotations of mitochondria with information if an object is narrowed or not (label 0: background, label 1: non-narrowed mitochondria objects, label 2: narrowed mitochondria)
+    * *contacting:* contains manual annotations of mitochondria with information if an object is contacting or not (label 0: background, label 1: non-contacting mitochondria objects, label 2: contacting mitochondria)
 * *lyso*: contains manual annotations of endolysosomes (label 0: background, label 1: endolysosome)
 * *golgi*: contains two sub-folders:
     * *approximate:* contains approximate manual annotations of Golgi apparatus (label 0: background, label 1: Golgi apparatus)